Julie Amelie Charlotte Castelnau

 The Wallace couple were well known for charitable works in Paris, especially during the Siege of Paris (1870–71).
 Richard was awarded a baronetcy 24 December 1871 and the Legion d'Honneur in 1872.
 The sculptor Charles-Auguste Lebourg made a bust of Lady Wallace that was shown at the Paris Salon in 1872.

-Somewhat shaken after the war and worried about a home for his large art collection, Sir Richard decided to move to London.
+Somewhat shaken after the Franco-Prussian War and worried about a home for his large art collection, Sir Richard decided to move to London.
 His London home was open to visitors and it is unknown if Sir Richard meant it to become a museum.
 After his death, Lady Wallace continued her charity works and her son having pre-deceased her husband, she left only minor real estate to her grandchildren and left the remainder of her husband's art collection not gifted to the nation, and his mansions and estates in France, Ireland and London, to her private secretary John Murray Scott who had served the couple throughout their marriage.
 Scott claimed much of the credit for having persuaded her to make the bequest to the Nation, and claimed that she had intended to leave all to him.
 For Scott's assistance in selling Hertford House (which he had inherited) to the government as a permanent home for the Collection, he was created a baronet.

 The bulk of her husband's art collection was left in her "bequest to the Nation", in a gesture that was unprecedented, as it stipulated that admission must be free of charge, which has continued up to the present day.
+This bequest became an example for many other art collectors, because it was exempt from the recently (16 April 1894) instituted estate duty, and which avoided the tax that would otherwise have impacted Scott’s inheritance, who was not related to Lady Wallace in any way.